-A Guy Called Gerald dropped his first compositions as a member of a Mancunian collective – The Hit Squad – later known as 808 State, eventually sueing his band mates after the release of the classic ‘Pacific State’ speaking of which he didn’t get recognized as the full author.
-He would become one of the most faithful customers of the famous Roland console, always updating himself with its latest evolutions.
+A Guy Called Gerald dropped his first compositions as a member of a Mancunian collective – The Hit Squad – later known as 808 State.
+Eventually sueing his band mates after the release of the classic ‘Pacific State’.
+A cut speaking of which he didn’t get the recognition as its author.
+He would become one of the most faithful customers of the famous Roland console.
+Always updating himself with its latest evolutions.
 “I ended up buying a TR-606 then a 303 (that famous one in producing those characteristic blippy sounds in Acid House).
-That was by the end of the Electro period, although people like Mantronik and Ice-T were still connected to it.
+That was by the end of the Electro period.
+Although people like Mantronik and Ice-T were still connected to it.

-“I got to the studio with me demo.
-I have to admit it was far from being finished.
+“I got to the studio with my demo.
+Besides, I have to admit it was far from being finished.
 I looped the groove for a certain time before incorporating the voices (courtesy of female singer Nicola) which I got into a sampler.
-I didn’t want any humanoid elements on this tune, so I asked the sound engineer whatever I could do with these voices.
+In addition to this, I didn’t want any humanoid elements on this tune.
+So I asked the sound engineer whatever I could do with these voices.
 He suggested me to get the sampler into the reverse position.
 I liked it and then added the other samples.”
 And a style was born…

 Dance Music isn’t anymore the gathering vector it used to be until the beginning of the 80’s, when the couples got split up with the arrival of new rhythms.
 That said, nothing keeps us away from the possible emergence of an opposite trend.
 An intimist cycle, as opposed to what we’re living nowadays.